 Today, we have certain expectations of superhero movies.
 In the era of shared cinematic universes, we want mid- and post-credit scenes, connections to existing movies, and set-ups for future intellectual properties.
 But in 2005, Sam Raimi was one year removed from Spider-Man 2, Batman Begins was just hitting theaters, and we were a year away from X-Men: Last Stand.
 No shared universes.
 No Arrowverse.
 Comic book culture was just making its way into mainstream.
-Outside of rabid readers, filmgoers hadn’t of John Constantine.
+Outside of rabid readers, filmgoers hadn’t heard of John Constantine.
 This created two problems for Warner Bros’ Constantine movie.
 Average audiences likely had little interest in a supernatural action movie about an occult detective.
 And Hellblazer fans were up in arms about the studio’s creative liberties with the source material.
 However, fifteen years later, amidst a ‘Keanaissance‘, it’s time to re-visit and re-evaluate Constantine.

 Keanu Reeves and the Casting Controversy